 - 1. Monitor the deployment of improvements using deployment plans. - 2.
-Coordinate the deployment of improvements across the organization. - Coordinating deployment includes the following activities: Coordinating activities of projects, support groups, and organizational groups for each - Coordinating activities for deploying related improvements

-3. Deploy improvements in a controlled and disciplined manner.
+Coordinate the deployment of improvements across the organization.

+Coordinating deployment includes the following activities:

+- Coordinating activities of work groups, support groups, and organizational groups for each improvement - Coordinating activities for deploying related improvements - 3.
+Deploy improvements in a controlled and disciplined manner.